radoslav180/DiNGO/README.md

 ### 5.1.
 Update module

 The update module performs download and processing of GO and HPO annotation resources upon user request.
 This functionality enables user to do enrichment analysis based on up-to-date ontology and annotation files.
-In addition, the module offers option for downloading [UniProt](ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/by_organism/) [2] and [HUGO Gene Nomenclature Committee (HGNC)](https://www.genenames.org/) [3] mapping files as well as SwissProt uniprot_sprot.dat file.
+In addition, the module offers option for downloading UniProt (ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/by_organism/) [2] and [HUGO Gene Nomenclature Committee (HGNC)](https://www.genenames.org/) [3] mapping files as well as SwissProt uniprot_sprot.dat file.

 #### 5.1.1.
 GO files